EndPointCorp/end-point-blog/2023/12/building-real-time-application-with-signalr-and-.net8.md

     }
 }
 ```
-- Add `SendData` method, which receives the data from the controlling user and then sends the recieved data to all the clients.
+- Add `SendData` method, which receives the data from the controlling user and then sends the received data to all the clients.
 ```csharp
 public async Task SendData(CameraData cameraData)
 {